SubmarinerApp/Submariner/README.md

 * Empty artists entries are deleted from the local library on deleting downloaded items.
 * Fix tracks not having a cover when imported.
 * Fix imported tracks having the wrong bitrate shown in the inspector.
+* Fix imported tracks not having a content type.

 ### Version 3.0